-If you want to rank first on Google and make it easier for potential buyers to find your website, make sure you are following all four of these simple best practices:
+If you want to know how to rank first on Google and make it easier for potential buyers to find your website, make sure you are following all four of these simple best practices:

 1 \ Write strong page titles